Qixing-AnhuiUniversity/QiXing-AnhuiUniversity.github.io/_posts/2018-01-29-Instruction-of-our-motor-controller.md

 This controller has successfully been used in electrical veichel.
 ![](https://i.imgur.com/CliJjvS.jpg)

-If you are interested in our motor controller or our test bench, please contact to me, my email is 10031@ahu.edu.cn.
+If you are interested in our motor controller or our test bench, please contact with me, my email is 10031@ahu.edu.cn.